EU AI Act Compliance for Healthcare AI: A Complete Guide

 Penalties and Market Access Risks

-Non-compliance with the AI Act's high-risk requirements can result in administrative fines of up to 15 million EUR or 3% of worldwide annual turnover, whichever is higher.
-For healthcare AI companies, the market access implications may be even more consequential.
-A non-compliant AI system can be withdrawn from the EU market, and a provider can be prohibited from placing new products until compliance is demonstrated.
+Get the high-risk requirements wrong and the AI Act allows administrative fines of up to 15 million EUR or 3% of worldwide annual turnover, whichever is higher.
+For healthcare AI companies, though, the market access fallout can hurt more than the fine.
+A non-compliant system can be pulled from the EU market, and a provider can be barred from placing new products until it proves compliance.

-Given that the EU represents one of the world's largest healthcare markets, losing market access is a strategic risk that far exceeds the financial penalties.
-For more on enforcement mechanisms, see our guide on EU AI Act Fines and Enforcement.
+The EU is one of the largest healthcare markets on earth.
+Losing access to it is a strategic risk that dwarfs the cheque you would write for a penalty.
+For more on how enforcement actually works, see our guide on EU AI Act Fines and Enforcement.

 The Strategic Opportunity in Compliance

-The companies that treat compliance as a core product quality attribute, rather than a regulatory burden, will lead the next generation of healthcare AI.
+The companies that treat compliance as a core product quality, not a box to tick under protest, are the ones that will lead the next generation of healthcare AI.

 To understand which AI practices are banned outright under the AI Act (including certain biometric categorisation systems that may be relevant in healthcare contexts), see our guide on EU AI Act Prohibited Practices.